-Temporary erosion control and slope stabilization BMPs will be installed before the start of the wet season (October 15 through April 15).
+Temporary erosion control and slope stabilization BMPs will be installed before the start of soil disturbing activities.
 Erosion control measures may include silt fencing, straw wattles, straw bales, coir blankets, sediment traps, and other protective measures to minimize the potential for erosion of sediment beyond the work area or degradation of water quality in adjacent aquatic habitats.